List of accidents and incidents involving the Boeing B-52 Stratofortress: 1969

 While taking off from U-Tapao Royal Thai Navy Airfield in heavy rain on an Operation Arc Light mission on 19 July, a B-52D (tail number 55-0676) crashed and caught fire when it overran the runway on takeoff.
 The pilot and co-pilot had different readings on their airspeed indicators, so they decided to abort the takeoff.
 The crew managed to exit the aircraft safely.
-Unfortunately, a rescue helicopter, a HH-43B Huskie (tail number 59-1562) was coming in to fight the fire and was attempting to save the crew.
-On approaching the crash site, the bombs on the B-52 exploded, destroying the helicopter.
+An HH-43B Huskie (tail number 59-1562) responded to the crash to battle the fire and rescue the crew; in an unfortunate twist of fate, upon approaching the crash site, the bombs on the B-52 exploded, destroying the helicopter.
 Two of three crew aboard the helicopter died.

 On 27 July, a "D" model (tail number 56‑0630) from the 509th Bombardment Wing, Andersen AFB, Guam, crashed on the runway during takeoff from Andersen.
 The aircraft made an initial departure from the runway and then lost control and burned.
 It is believed that structural failure caused the right wing to separate from the fuselage during the takeoff run.
 All six members of the crew died.

 After takeoff from Loring AFB, while in initial climb, on 4 September, a B-52G (tail number 58‑0215) crashed and exploded 2 to 3 mi north of the airbase near the Maine–New Brunswick border.
 The crew encountered unknown technical issues.
 All seven members of the crew died; two members ejected but their parachutes opened too late.

 On 9 October, a B-52F (tail number 0172) from 329th Bomb Squadron, 93rd Bomb Wing, Castle AFB, California, crashed and burst into flames on the runway.
 The crew was training, performing touch-and-go maneuvers.
 The aircraft pitched up during overshoot resulting in a loss of control.
 The tail stalled and the aircraft crashed onto the runway.
 All six crew members died.

 Twelve days later, on 21 October, at the same base and the same wing (the 93rd Bomb Wing) an "F" model (tail number 57-0041) crashed and subsequently was destroyed by a post-crash fire.
 On touchdown, the crew lost control, veered off the runway, and came to rest in flames.
 All six crew members escaped uninjured.

-1970-1979
+1970–1979

 1970

 On 3 April, a B-52D (tail number 55‑0089) of the 28th Bombardment Wing at Ellsworth AFB, South Dakota, crashed and was destroyed after a landing accident.
 On landing, the aircraft skidded into a brick storage building containing 25000 USgal of jet fuel.
 All nine crew escaped uninjured.
 The navigator was trapped inside the nose section of the airplane for almost an hour before being rescued by the base firefighters.
 The firefighters also used their fire truck to ram the gun turret to free the tail gunner.
 Several of the firemen received medals for their heroism.

 On 19 July, a B-52G (Tail number 58‑0208) from the 42nd Bombardment Wing out of Loring AFB, Maine, was destroyed in a ground fire on the ramp at the base.
 There were no injuries.